Frank Borzage | Biography

 Screen Directors Playhouse: Day Is Done

-Day Is Done (1955) is the first of Borzage's three episodes of
+Day Is Done (1955) is the first of Frank Borzage's three episodes of

 the TV series Screen Directors Playhouse.
 It is a war drama.